Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 #### Uninstalling Other programs

 Close Settings then open up the search and type 'Add or Remove Programs.'
-Alternatively you can go Settings → Apps → Installed Apps.
+Alternatively you can go Settings &rarr; Apps &rarr; Installed Apps.
 Here we want to uninstall as much as we possibly can.
 The app actually wouldn't let us uninstall Edge from here, hence the long complicated process above.
 I'm not going to go over every program, but here's some quick guidelines.